StydeNet/html/docs/field-builder.md

 `{!!
 Field::select('os') !!}` or `{!!
 Field::select('os', null) !!}`

-If there is a model bound to the form, then the FieldBuilder will check if there is a method called: `get[fieldName]Options` in that case it will be called and the returned options will be used, i.e.:
+If there is a model bound to the form, then the FieldBuilder will check if there is a method called: `get[fieldName]Options` in that case, it will be called and the returned value will be used as the options, i.e.:

 ```
 class Product extends Model